software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 - To derive the requirements, the development team needs to have a clear and thorough understanding of the products under development
 - This requires detailed and continuous communications with the stakeholders throughout the software development process
 - Requirements are commonly categorized as _functional_ and _non-functional_ requirements
-- Functional requirements are the requirements stated by the user which one can see directly in the final product, unlike the non-functional requirements
+- Functional requirements are the requirements stated by the user which one can see directly in the final product
+- Non-functional requirements are quality constraints that the system must satisfy and cover for example security and performance aspects

 ---